 - For omega-rich eggs: Added omega-3 fatty acids

-When birds reach 18 weeks old or when the first egg arrives, slowly switch your chickens to a layer feed.
-It is important to make the transition over time to prevent digestive upset.
+When birds reach 18 weeks old or when the first egg arrives, gradually switch your laying hens to a layer feed.
+It’s important to make the transition over time to prevent digestive upset.

-For our backyard birds on our farm in Missouri, we have found it’s best to make the transition over time rather than all at once.
-We mix the starter and layer feed evenly for four or five days.
+On our farm in Missouri, we’ve found it’s best to make chicken feed transitions over time rather than all at once.
+We mix the starter-grower feed and layer feed evenly for four or five days.
 If birds are used to crumbles, start with a crumble layer feed.
 The same goes with pellets.
-The more similar the two feeds are, the more smoothly the transition will go.
+The more similar the two chicken feeds are, the more smoothly the transition will go.

 Many hens will eat the mixed feed without noticing a difference.
-When hens are eating both feeds, flock owners can stop feeding the starter feed and make the complete switch to all layer feed.
+When laying hens are eating both feeds, you can stop feeding the starter-grower feed and make the complete switch to all layer feed.
 It is important to give your birds enough time to adjust to the new diet.
-Most birds will adjust within a couple of weeks but some can take a month or longer to fully transition to their new diet.
+Most birds will adjust within a couple days but some can take a couple weeks to fully transition to their new diet.

 Once the transition to layer feed is complete, it’s best to maintain a routine.